Packaging Cost & Sourcing

 How to Choose Between AI and Human Packaging Mockups

-Match needs to decide: if a tight 12-day window has dielines locked, BoxVision AI proofs can deliver a first pass for $45 plus a $0.08 per-slot adjustment fee, but if your brand relies on tactile finishes like soft-touch lamination or edge painting, schedule a human review with the Detroit crew the same week so the total spend—about $310 per hour for senior art direction—still fits inside the $3,500 packaging budget and teams coming back from the toolroom can compare AI vs human packaging mockups before final sign-off.
+Match needs to decide: if a tight 12-day window has dielines locked, BoxVision AI proofs can deliver a first pass for $45 plus a $0.08 per-slot adjustment fee, but if your brand relies on tactile finishes like soft-touch lamination or edge painting, schedule a human review with the Detroit crew the same week so the total spend—about $310 per hour for senior art direction—still fits inside the $3,500 packaging budget and teams coming back from the toolroom can compare AI vs human packaging mockups before final sign-off, anchoring the compare ai vs human packaging mockups real verdict in actual constraints.

 Also check the materials roster: for a C1S package with HDO lamination we usually run two AI renders per dieline and one human prototype per 100-unit stack, letting the render flag slot alignment issues while the human tester inspects the 120gsm kraft board for delamination under ASTM D4956 UV exposure, so procurement knows precisely when to lean on each method.